Curiouscoder-0205/Personal-Projects/README.md

 # Project 1: 🏦 Power BI Finance Dashboard
 Folder Link [PowerBI_Proj2_fin](./PowerBI_Proj2_fin/)

-Please click option 'View raw' after clicking on 'Finance_dashboard.pbix' to download the dashboard in your local.
+Please click option 'View raw' after clicking on 'Finance_dashboard.pbix' to download the dashboard in your local, or view the PDF report attached in the project GIT folder.

 ## ℹ️ About the Project
 Free dataset sourced online showing country wise data such as certain product types sold, along with the year, months, unit price, units sold, etc.